 Consolidating debt involves using one new loan to pay off multiple existing debts.
 This strategy generally makes sense only when the cost of the consolidated loan is less than the total cost of all the debts you’ll be paying off.
 Even if the costs are about the same, consolidation may still be worthwhile for the convenience of making only one payment each month.
 The biggest obstacle to debt consolidation is that you may not qualify for a new loan if you’re already deeply in debt.

 If you’re a homeowner, you may be able to use your home equity to pay off your debts.
-Home equity loans have a much lower interest rate than credit card debt because they’re secured by your home.
+A home equity line of credit has a much lower interest rate than credit card debt because they’re secured by your home.
 For older homeowners, a reverse mortgage is one way to use home equity to pay off debt, which generally involves the lender making payments to you for a fixed amount each month.
-Another option to consider is a cash-out mortgage refinance like the one from Figure, which replaces your existing mortgage with a new mortgage that has a larger balance.
-You receive the difference between the two balances in cash, which you can use to pay off debts that carry a higher interest rate than that of the cash-out refinance.

 4. Transfer your balance